bokeh comparison: Sony RX1 vs Nikon 35mmm f/1.4G

 How the bokeh of a lens is evaluated, is fairly subjective.
 However, when seen in comparison with another lens, it is often easy to decide which lens has the superior rendition of the background blur, ie, more pleasant bokeh.

-an example of harsh bokeh
+An example of harsh bokeh

 Before we get to Sony RX1, I do need to show what harsh bokeh looks like.